chriskaukis/ol/README.md

 4. Seed the database:

   This will load the data file in `db/seeds.csv` (the original data file provided for the project) into the database.
+Go get coffee or mingle or a nap and rest your brain for a few minutes while this runs.

   `rails db:seed`